soswow/my-presentations/resume.md

 ======================
 **soswow@gmail.com** - Tallinn, Estonia (UTC +2/+3)

-I am a Front-Ender, Hacker and a Geek.
+I am a Frontend engeneer, Hacker and a Geek.

 Some random stuff I do and know
 ----------------------